OpenWebconcept/plugin-pdc-internal-products/README.md

 ### How do I get set up? ###

-* Unzip and/or move all files to the /wp-content/plugins/pdc-base directory
+* Unzip and/or move all files to the /wp-content/plugins/pdc-internal-products directory
-* Log into WordPress admin and activate the ‘PDC Base’ plugin through the ‘Plugins’ menu
+* Log into WordPress admin and activate the ‘PDC Internal Products’ plugin through the ‘Plugins’ menu
-* Go to the 'PDC instellingen pagina' in the left-hand menu to enter some of the required settings

 ### Filters & Actions